limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 1. NCBI taxonomy dump:
         ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz
- * If you are not modifying the Crux_config.sh, then the path to the taxonomy folder should be as follows:
+ * If you are not modifying the crux_config.sh, then the path to the taxonomy folder should be as follows:

  ```
- ~/crux_release_V1_db/TAXO
+ ~/crux_db/TAXO
  ```

   * The folder should contain the following files: delnodes.dmp, merged.dmp, names.dmp, nodes.dmp
   * download information can be found here: https://github.com/bakerccm/entrez_qiime/blob/master/entrez_qiime.pdf

 2. NCBI accession2taxonomy file: ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/nucl_gb.accession2taxid.gz
-	* If you are not modifying the Crux_config.sh, then the path to the accession to taxonomy file should be as follows:
+	* If you are not modifying the crux_config.sh, then the path to the accession to taxonomy file should be as follows:

-    ```ruby
+    ```
-    ~/crux_release_V1_db/accession2taxonomy/nucl_gb.accession2taxid
+    ~/crux_db/accession2taxonomy/nucl_gb.accession2taxid
     ```

 	* download information can be found here: https://github.com/bakerccm/entrez_qiime/blob/master/entrez_qiime.pdf